plone/training/docs/plone-deployment/provision.md

 ```
 ### Run playbook

-Setup the server, by installing base packages, creating `UFW` configuration and adding users
+Run the playbook to set up the server by installing base packages, creating `UFW` configuration, and adding users.

 ```shell
 make run-playbook